 In today’s world, many systems have become outdated, either because they use earlier versions of operating systems or unsupported technology.
 However, it’s very costly to modernize them, and the fact is that they are still active because they provide essential services.

 Such systems are commonly known as legacy systems.
 Most of these systems cannot migrate into a cloud environment at the moment, and this is also the case for some most recent pre-cloud web applications.

-Complete re-engineering, that is, the reconstruction of the software for a new platform is one way solving this challenge.
+Complete re-engineering, that is, the reconstruction of the software for a new platform is one way of solving this challenge.
 But this process is too costly.

 Alternatively, a strategy can be devised to move legacy software into the cloud infrastructure and to ensure it functions normally in the new environment without the need for total re-engineering.

-Such strategy is an important strategy towards the systematic migration to the cloud model.
+Legacy application modernization is an important strategy towards the systematic migration to the cloud model.